 Internet, network, and other activity information such as information about the interaction of your apps, browsers, and devices with our Services (like IP address, crash reports, Device IDs and system activity).

-Geolocation data, including approximate and precise geolocation data, such as may be determined by GPS, IP address, and other data from sensors that may provide Google Fiber with information on nearby devices, Wi-Fi access points, and cell towers, depending in part on your device settings.
+Geolocation data, including approximate and precise geolocation data, such as may be determined by IP address, and other data from sensors that may provide Google Fiber with information on nearby devices, Wi-Fi access points, and cell towers, depending in part on your device settings.

 Audio, electronic, visual and similar information, such as audio information from customer service calls, and information from customer support tickets

 | Protecting against security threats, abuse, and illegal activity: Google Fiber uses and may disclose information to detect, prevent and respond to security incidents, and for protecting against other malicious, deceptive, fraudulent or illegal activity or harm to the rights, property or safety of Google Fiber, our users, or the public as required or permitted by law.
 For example, to protect our Services, Google Fiber may receive or disclose information about IP addresses that malicious actors have compromised.

 Auditing and Measurement: Google Fiber uses information for analytics and measurement to understand how our Services are used.
 We may disclose non-personally identifiable information publicly and with our partners, such as to show trends about general use of our Services.

 Maintaining our Services: Google Fiber uses information to ensure our services are working as intended, such as tracking outages or troubleshooting bugs and other issues that you report to us.

 Research and development: Google Fiber uses information to improve our Services and to develop new products, features, and technologies that benefit our users and the public.

 Legal reasons: Google Fiber also uses information to satisfy applicable laws or regulations and discloses information in response to legal process or enforceable government requests, including to law enforcement.

 Law enforcement or other third parties, for the legal reasons described in “Information we share.”

-Please note, if you are looking to make a request for access or deletion for other Google products or related Webpass service, please use the following resources:
+Please note, if you are looking to make a request for access or deletion for other Google products or for Google Fiber Webpass service, please use the following resources: